Galerina marginata (Batsch) Kühner

 Common Name: deadly Galerina

-Synonym: Galerina autumnalis Peck (Smith & Singer)
+Synonyms: Galerina autumnalis Peck (Smith & Singer); Galerina venenata Smith

 Cap 2-6 cm broad, convex to plano-convex; surface smooth, viscid, yellowish-brown to orange-brown; margin translucent striate; flesh very thin.